AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

                });
     }

-It should be noted that the reduction result of :cpp:`ParallelFor` is local and it is the user's responsibility if MPI communication is needed.
+It should be noted that the reduction result of :cpp:`ParReduce` is local and it is the user's responsibility if MPI communication is needed.

 Box, IntVect and IndexType